Staying Focused on Your Objectives

 Here are some tips for pressing on when you feel confident that your objectives are sound and your attention is slipping:

-• your objectives with someone you trust.
+• Share your objectives with someone you trust.
 Add this person to your e-mail list so she can let you know when your content seems to drift away from your original intentions.

 • Periodically revisit your objectives.
 Review your progress by analyzing the responses to your e-mails to make sure your e-mails are moving you in the right directions.

-• Consider your e-mail strategy to a professional.
+• Consider outsourcing your e-mail strategy to a professional.
 When you don’t have the time to stick to your objectives, get help!
 These days, there are lots of people who are willing to help you with your e-mail marketing.
-Try a marketing or an E-Mail Marketing Provider (EMP).
+Try a marketing agency or an E-Mail Marketing Provider (EMP).

 Build from your objectives

 Reaching your objectives isn’t solely dependent on your e-mail strategy.
-Your whole has to operate in harmony with your objectives, or your e-mail strategy could be rendered ineffective.
+Your whole business has to operate in harmony with your objectives, or your e-mail strategy could be rendered ineffective.
 For example, if your e-mail strategy is to drive traffic to your Web site so that people will register for an event, your Web site should be built with the same objectives in mind.

 Objectives help to make e-mail marketing decisions but make sure your other activities support your objectives as well.
 Here are some tips for making sure your business operations share the same objectives:

-1. See all outgoing marketing and sales as a whole unit and also time your communications to support one another.
+1. See all outgoing marketing and sales messages as a whole unit and also time your communications to support one another.

 3. Delegate smaller objectives that will help reach larger or ongoing objectives.